thephoeron/baphomet/README.md

 documentation has been excluded from the present code-dump due to its appalling inapplicability.

-Also, I don't think the current code-base compiles and loads, but I hope to get it working for the next Quicklisp release.
+The current code-base doesn't compile and load, but I hope to get it working for the next Quicklisp release.

 I've excluded the following type-categories from this code-dump, because they depend on or are dependencies for unreleased Black Brane software: